turingschool/backend-curriculum-site/module3/slides/intro_to_javascript_alex_dione.md

 ---

-## How does Javscript compare to Ruby?
+## How does JavaScript compare to Ruby?

 ---